-Imphal, February 23: India celebrated a landmark achievement at the 2026 BAFTA Awards, as the Manipuri-language film Boong won the Best Children’s & Family Film award.
-Directed by Lakshmipriya Devi and produced by Farhan Akhtar, the film was the only Indian nominee this year and marked a proud moment for regional cinema from the Northeast.
+Imphal, February 23: India celebrated a proud moment on the international stage as the Manipuri-language feature film Boong won the Best Children’s & Family Film award at the 2026 BAFTA Awards, bringing global recognition to regional cinema from Northeast India.
+Directed by Lakshmipriya Devi and produced by Farhan Akhtar, Boong was the only Indian film nominated at this year's BAFTA Awards.

 ![]() |